Venom-Biochem-Lab/venome/docs/auth.md

 ### Backend: Locking an API call behind authentication
 1. Import *requires_authentication()* from auth.py
-2. Call *requires_authentication()* at the top of the API call you want to list.
+2. Call *requires_authentication()* at the top of the API call you want to restrict.

-In /backend/src/auth.py, *requires_authentication()* takes in a Request as a parameter, checks if it has an authorization header, and validates the contained JWT against the database to determine if the user  is an admin.
+In /backend/src/auth.py, *requires_authentication()* takes in a Request object as a parameter, checks if it has an authorization header, and validates the contained JWT against the database to determine if the user  is an admin.
 If they aren't an admin, it raises an HTTP Exception; Otherwise, the API call proceeds as normal.

 For an example, see the tutorial upload API endpoint in [`tutorials.py`](../backend/src/api/tutorials.py).